Houston, TX (Vocus) September 15, 2010

 Since 2004, Disney has honored 48 people for their extraordinary conservation efforts around the world.
 To learn more visit http://www.disney.com/conservation.

 The Disney Worldwide Conservation Fund (DWCF) is an annual awards program focused on the study and protection of the world’s wildlife and ecosystems, involving communities and addressing human needs.
 The DWCF has taken Walt Disney’s legacy across the globe with more than $15 million in grants across 110 countries.
 The DWCF is funded by Disney and donations from Guests of Walt Disney World Resort, including Disney’s Animal Kingdom Theme Park, Disney Vacation Club and Disney Cruise Line.

 ABOUT THE WALT DISNEY COMPANY

 The Walt Disney Company has a longstanding commitment to conservation, dating back to Walt himself.
 Today, that legacy is carried forward through initiatives like the Disney Worldwide Conservation Fund that positively impact the planet and inspire a conservational spirit in others.
-Other examples include Walt Disney Studios’ Disneynature films.
-Disney’s Friends for Change: Project Green campaign which helps kids help the planet.
-Disney’s Planet Challenge, an environmental competition for the classroom.
+Other examples include Walt Disney Studios’ Disneynature films; Disney’s Friends for Change: Project Green campaign which helps kids help the planet; and Disney’s Planet Challenge, an environmental competition for the classroom.
 For more information, visit http://www.disney.com/responsibility.